influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/backup-and-restore.md

 6. In `/etc/fstab`, mount the VM to the secondary storage device.
 For example, on Linux, set the mount point for `/dev/sdb` to `/influxdb`.
 7. Download and install InfluxDB, and then stop `influxdb` service if it starts.
 8. In InfluxDB configuration files, find the default storage location on the root volume (`/var/lib/influxdb/`) and update this location to point to the secondary storage device (`/influxdb`).
-9. Copy files from `/var/lib/influxdb` to `/influxdb` (`meta`, `wal`, `data`, and others.)
+9. Copy files from `/var/lib/influxdb` to `/influxdb` (`meta`, `wal`, `data`, and others youi identified in step 1.)
 10. Restart the `influxdb` service, monitor logs to ensure that the service starts successfully.
-11. Make backup copy of conf files to `/influxdb/conf` Data should be on the secondary drive, so you can take snapshots of that drive only to save snapshot space.
-For detail about AWS snapshots, see how to [automate the Amazon EBS Snapshot Lifestyle](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/snapshot-lifecycle.html).
+11. Make backup copy of configuration files to `/influxdb/conf`.
+    Data should be on the secondary storage device, so you can take snapshots of that drive only to save snapshot space.

 12. Take a snapshot of the secondary storage device:

     a.
 Create an EBS snapshot.
     b.
 Recover data from a snapshot by detaching your existing EBS volume and attaching the snapshot.
     c.
 Re-sync a recovered single node.

+    For detail about AWS snapshots, see how to [automate the Amazon EBS Snapshot Lifestyle](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/snapshot-lifecycle.html).

 ## Run two clusters in separate AWS regions